kshitijrajsharma/geoml-toolkits/README.md

 Learn more [here](./example_usage.ipynb)

 ### Command Line Usage
-if you install the python package it will by default install following two commands
+if you install the python package it will by default install following  commands

-- **oad**: openaerialmap downloader
+- **tmd**: tms downloader
 - **osd** : openstreetmap downloader
+- **reg** : footprints regularizer

 You can see the helper function and shoot your command